(Last Revised June 2022)

 SECTION 3.
 ELECTION COMMITTEE

-A. The committee of five non-candidates shall be appointed by the president, with the approval of the board of directors, no later than the regular July board of directors meeting.
+A. A committee of five non-candidates shall be appointed by the President, with the approval of the Board of Directors, no later than the regular July Board of Directors meeting.

 B. This Election Committee shall take full charge of the elections, including the printing and mailing of ballots, and the counting and tabulating of votes.